-As brides and grooms pose outside for wedding pictures, some with professional photographers, others with friends or family who have phones or digital cameras, some couples do dramatic hugs and kisses.
+As brides and grooms pose outside for their wedding pictures, some with professional photographers, others with friends or family who have phones or fancy cameras, some couples do dramatic hugs and kisses.
 Others are subdued.

-On such an occasion it would be a sacrilege to remark that not all of these newly joined couples will be together in five years.
+On this occasion it would be a sacrilege to remark that not all of these newly joined couples will be together in five years.

-The search to find someone who will live with you, for better and worse, is worth the time, money, heartache, and headaches accumulated in finding that someone.
+The search to find someone who will live with you, for better and worse, is worth the effort no matter how it ends.

 The next historical development in weddings will be to get married at a drive up window, in street clothes, with a cooler of beer in the trunk and passes to the opera in the glove compartment.